North Fork, California: Culture and landmarks

 The Buckhorn Saloon has operated in North Fork since the late 19th century.
-In the 1950s it functioned partly as a dude ranch, catering to fishing and hunting parties as well as loggers.
-In 1952, its proprietor was convicted of assault and sentenced to six months in jail after firing a .45-caliber pistol at a patron.
-The Buckhorn continues to operate as a restaurant and saloon.
+By the 1950s, it also functioned as a dude ranch, serving fishing and hunting parties as well as workers from the local logging industry.

-A historical marker established by E Clampus Vitus notes the site of the community's former stagecoach stop.
-North Fork is also near the geographic center of California, identified by a survey marker located about 7 miles (11 km) from the town.

 The North Fork Loggers Jamboree began in 1959 as an annual competition for loggers from seven surrounding counties.
-Events included logging skills contests, a parade, and a pageant.
-Following the closure of the local mill in the 1990s, the event was renamed the Mid-Sierra Loggers Jamboree and continues as a heritage festival.
+Events included logging competitions, a parade, and a pageant.
+After the closure of the North Fork sawmill in 1994, the event became known as the Mid-Sierra Loggers Jamboree and continued as a celebration of the area's logging heritage.